alex-cornejo/G2-ballon-simulator/README.md

 - The range of random temperatures is the same for all observatories [0, 100]
 - The range of random locations is positive and the same for all observatories [0, 10]
 - The range of random timestamps is from 1970 to current date
+- Records of dataset are generated unsorted but all of them keep the right format

 NOTE: Previous configs can be changed on class "RecordBallon"